jherzstein/jordanherzstein.com/content/_index.md

 </div>

-Hello, my name is Jordan, I'm a soon to be computer engineer and owner of [yortnet.com](https://yortnet.com).
+Hello, my name is Jordan, I'm a computer engineer from Canada and owner of [yortnet.com](https://yortnet.com).
 Thank you for stopping by my website.

 -   Site mirrors - [github](https://jordanherzstein.com), [neocities](https://jordanherzstein.neocities.org)
 -   [home](/) - You are here right now